dazhwu/pydynpd/vignettes/paper.md

 has calculation issue for system GMM.
 A third R package, pdynmc, crashed or refused to work several times in our tests.
 Due to these reasons, R packages above are far less popular than xtabond2, according to citations they have received.

-Moreover, there is no python nor Julia package yet to estimate dynamic panel model due to the complexity involved in implementation.
+Moreover, there is no python or Julia package yet to estimate dynamic panel model due to the complexity involved in implementation.
 Our package contributes to the open source community because (1) it implements all of the major features in the associated commercial packages in